With each passing year, the world is becoming more and more software defined.

 That’s why I make the free tutorials and paid courses here on LearnAVProgramming.com.

-We no longer need to wait patiently for proprietary (expensive) solutions from a handful of manufacturers.
+We no longer need to wait patiently for proprietary (and expensive) solutions from a handful of manufacturers.

 Reliable solutions can be created with inexpensive, easy-to-get hardware and modern, open source software.